Chances are you’ve heard the term “chakras” thrown around in a yoga class.

 Deficient: flighty and disconnected from your physical needs

-How to balance: Meditation can be used to establish a sense of groundedness.
+How to balance: Use meditation to establish a sense of groundedness.

-The sacral chakra is associated with the element of water, and it’s all about the flow of creativity and passion.
-“This chakra deals with our attachments and our aversions, and our likes and dislikes,” Finger says.
+The sacral chakra, svadhishthana, is all about the flow of creativity and passion.
+Associated with water, “this chakra deals with our attachments and our aversions, and our likes and dislikes,” Platt-Finger says.
 As you can probably guess from its location in the pelvic region, it’s also linked to sensuality and sexuality.

 Excessive: hyper-sexual, easily giving into temptation